gnemtsov/ab-app/README.md

 Some validators will be added in the fields configs automatically by fetching and parsing the corresponding column types from the database.

-All validators functions body's are stored on the backend and they are passed to the frontend as strings.
-On the frontend these functions are recreated using `new Function()` constructor with allows to create functions dynamically.
+All validators functions bodies are stored on the backend and they are passed to the frontend as strings.
+On the frontend, these functions are recreated using `new Function()` constructor which allows to create functions dynamically.

 Validator function accepts field value as the first parameter and then zero or multiple additional parameters to perform validation.
 It returns true or false, which means whether validation is passed or not.

-For example this validator checks that a string length is more that **min** and less than **max**.
+For example, this validator checks that a string length is not less than **min** and not more than **max**.
 ```jsx
 module.exports.strMinMax = (value, min, max) => value.length >= min && value.length <= max;
 ```

-As user types in a field field's value is passed to all fields validators one by one.
-If non of the validators return false field is considered valid.
-If one of validators returns false (first wins) field is invalided and the validators message is shown.
-The message as well as additional validator parameters are stored along with validator function body in the object with validator description (see description of fields property of React component).
+As user types in a field's value it is passed to all field's validators one by one.
+If none of the validators return false field is considered valid.
+If one of the validators returns false (first wins) field gets invalidated and the validator's message is shown on the page.
+The message, as well as additional validator parameters, are stored along with validator function body in the object with validator description (see the description of fields property of the React component).

-This logic allows to write validators functions in one place - on the backend, making it the single source of truth.
+This logic allows writing validators functions in one place - on the backend, making it the single source of truth.
 It also allows to apply same validators on the frontend as user types and then on the backend when it receives submitted form.
-We need to validate data on the backend, because we should never trust any data, which is coming from the frontend.
+We need to validate data on the backend because we should never trust any data, which is coming from the frontend.

 ## Core form component